Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Long-Term Benefits of Treatment:

 Timely and appropriate treatment of osteoporotic compression fractures can yield significant long-term benefits.
-Non-surgical interventions aim to manage symptoms and prevent further fractures, while surgical interventions focus on stabilizing the spine and restoring function.
-Continued adherence to preventive measures and lifestyle modifications helps maintain bone health, reducing the risk of recurrent fractures and promoting long-term well-being.
+Non-surgical interventions aim to manage symptoms and prevent further fractures.
+Surgical interventions focus on stabilizing the spine and restoring function.
+Continued adherence to preventive measures and lifestyle modifications helps maintain bone health.
+It also reduces the risk of recurrent fractures and promoting long-term well-being.

 Choosing the Southwest Scoliosis and Spine Institute: